 Connect and test the gas

-Check the awning for any surprise spiders that have set up shop while the awning was being stored!
-Look for any holes or tears that need fixing and check that is opens easily.
-And clean off any mould or dirt that’s accumulated.
+Outside: check the awning for any insect squatters!
+Look for any holes or tears that need fixing and check it opens easily.
+Also clean off any mould or dirt that’s accumulated.

 It can also be a good time to consider a good all over roof wash - a good opportunity to triple check all your seals have remained water tight over the winter.